YoRyan/mailrise/README.rst

-If you are handy with Python and want to overcome the limitations of the configuration format, you can replace Mailrise's notification routing and authenticator logic with your own.
+If you are handy with Python and want to overcome the limitations of the configuration format, you can replace Mailrise's notification routing and SMTP authentication logic with your own.
 Use the ``import_code`` directive in your configuration file with the path to a Python source file.

 The router class, if provided, should be stored in a module-level variable named ``router``.
 The authenticator callback, if provided, should be stored in a